msqd/harp/docs/changelogs/unreleased.rst

 Added
 -----

+- Kitchen-sink demo environment with Docker Compose setup for testing and development (``make kitchen-sink``)
 - Frontend assets are now built and included in release wheels automatically
 - Node.js and pnpm setup in release workflow for frontend compilation
 - Docker images built from wheels with smart version tagging: